microbial-pangenomes-lab/microGWAS/README.md

 ## Quick start

+Make a copy of this repository (optionally you can first create a new repository by clicking on the "Use this template" button from Github's interface), including the submodules:

+    git clone --recursive git@github.com:microbial-pangenomes-lab/gwas_template.git MyGWAS
+    cd MyGWAS

 Save your phenotype table as a tab-separated file as `data/data.tsv`.
 The first column should contain the sample names, and subsequent columns should contain the target phenotype(s).
 Additional columns are allowed and will be simply ignored.